Healthy Food Database

 Tips & Tricks:

-Always cut it before washing to thoroughly clean the leaves.
 Raw cabbage juice, taken in divided doses throughout the day is often used for treating ulcers.

 Cooking Tips: